BAS Main Index

 Some surface and upper air synoptic data is also available on line from our public data page.

-The annual movies are about 7Mb and were compiled from daily TOMS images until the end of 2005; from 2005/06 they have been compiled from OMI images.
+The annual ozone movies were about 7Mb and were compiled from daily TOMS images until the end of 2005; from 2005/06 until 2019/20 and again from 2022/23 they were compiled from OMI images.
+For 2020/21 and 2021/22 they used OMPS images and the annual file size was over 16Mb.
 The movies begin and end on the June solstice.
+Due to cutbacks at NOAA images from 2026 were not being stored in an accessible directory, so the moveis have switched to using GOME 2 from Temis.

 The current area of the hole and other latest details are available from the NOAA Climate Prediction Center.